 Prince Philip's seven-decade-long association with Variety in pictures

 The Duke shares a joke with comedy conjuror Tommy Cooper and Jimmy Carreras at a tribute lunch at the Savoy Hotel, London.
 At centre left is British film executive C.J.
 Latta, founder of the British Variety tent, and at centre right is British film producer James Carreras.
-Watch a YouTube video of the occasion here.
+Watch a YouTube video covering the occasion here.

 Together with then Chief Barker, Billy Butlin, and Earl Mountbatten, The Duke lunched with a host of stars and prominent people from the entertainment world, including Sir Kenneth More, at a Variety 10th Anniversary lunch in 1959 at the Savoy Hotel in London.
-Watch a YouTube video of the event here.
+Watch a YouTube video capturing highlights of the event here.

 On behalf of Variety, The Duke officially opened a sports club in Moss Side, Manchester in 1971.

 The Duke admires one of two Sunshine Coaches presented by Irish singer and entertainer, Danny La Rue, in 1972 at a Variety lunch at The Dorchester Hotel, London.
 In the foreground is then Chief Barker, Ben Rosenfeld.

 HRH lends a hand at the 50th Anniversary celebration of the International Variety Club, an event held at the Sporting Casino, Monte Carlo, in 1977.
 Prince Rainier and Princess Grace of Monaco were also guests.